Ali-Mikael/IaC-deployment-prep/T8-backupNdRestore/T8-README.md

 }
 ```

-I left this for last, as I had some problems with IAM before (only the sandbox environment i'm working tho, if you have a normal account, feel free to apply the whole thing at once).
+I left this for last, as I had some problems with IAM before (only the sandbox environment i'm with working tho, if you have a normal account, feel free to apply the whole thing at once).
-And you have to assign the service a role, so it can create backups of your resources.
+The thing here is, you have to assign the service a role, so it can create backups of your resources.

 ### Uncomment --> terraform apply --> pray